PoonLab/surfaces/scripts_pipeline/README.md

 ### Step 3: Manual Sequence Review

-Manually review and remove any problematic sequences from each alignment.
+Manually review and remove any problematic sequences from each alignment using aliview